Dept. Foreign Affairs, Immigration, Trade

 Jacob Rumbiak is the Federal Republic of West Papua’s Minister of Foreign Affairs.
 He is also an Executive Officer of the United Liberation Movement for West Papua (ULMWP), the national committee elected during the West Papua Leaders Summit in Vanuatu in December 2014 and mandated to carry the nation’s political agenda.

-Babuan Mirino is the President of the FRWP Women’s Office in Docklands.
+Babuan Mirino is President of the FRWP Women’s Office in Docklands.
 She was born in West Papua in 1949, the year the UN brokered peace between Indonesia and the Kingdom of the Netherlands, and the Dutch colony became an independent federal republic.
-She was thirteen in 1962 when the UN brokered another agreement between Indonesia and the Kingdom of the Netherlands, and she saw UN Pakistani soldiers over-seeing the occupation of West Papua by a fragile, broke, unitary state.
+She was thirteen in 1962 when the UN brokered another agreement between Indonesia and the Netherlands, and her country was incorporated into a fragile, broke, unitary state.
+UN Pakistani soldiers over-saw the occupation.
 “We were all petrified, because our parents told us the Pakistanis had been sent to fight the Indonesian soldiers, which they did, as soon as the Indonesians landed.”

 BABUAN raised her seven children in the military zone that is her homeland.
 And she used the MID-WIFERY skills gifted to her by her grandmother to deliver hundreds of babies for women who refused to use Indonesian government services.
 IZZY BROWN, who organised the FREEDOM FLOTILLA from Central Australia to West Papua in 2013, made this documentary because traditional midwifery skills aren’t being passed from one generation to the next in the war zone.